sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 In this section, I will present an overview of this model.
 If you're already familiar with it, you can skip straight to the [Implementation](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Object-Detection#implementation) section or the commented code.

-As we proceed, you will notice that there's a lot of engineering that's resulted in the SSD's very specific structure and formulation.
-Don't worry if some aspects of it seem contrived or unspontaneous at first.
-Remember, it is built upon _years_ of (often empirical) research in this field.
-And if you're new to object detection, like I was, you're leapfrogging quite a lot of it.
+As we proceed, you will notice that there's a fair bit of engineering that's resulted in the SSD's very specific structure and formulation.
+Don't worry if some aspects of it seem contrived or unspontaneous.
+Remember, it's built upon _years_ of (often empirical) research in this field.

 ### Some definitions